How are synthetic cannabinoids different from plant-derived ones?

 What are synthetic cannabinoids?

-Are synthetic cannabinoids legal?
+Are synthetic cannabinoids environmentally friendly to produce?

-Can synthetic cannabinoids cause dependence?
+Can synthetic cannabinoids be customised?

 Back to blog